Chapter 17:

 Nadia was shocked.
 She felt something like a wire on her palm.

-She carefully lifted her palm up.
-She could feel the wire straight out against her.
-As soon as she felt nothing, she retreated her hand back.
+She carefully lifted her palm.
+She could feel the wire under her hand straighten out.
+As soon as she felt nothing, she withdrew her hand.

 “No way, there are traps set here?
-That has to mean this killer knew we’re come here,” said Kitezh.
+That has to mean this killer knew we were coming here,” said Kitezh.

 “Hmm, I guess reaching the higher point was not an original idea.
-Still, in order to have this planned, maybe it was more than anticipating us.
-This could be his hideout.”
+Still, if he had all of this planned, maybe it could be his hideout.”

 “This observatory is used by other people during the day.
 He seriously had the time to set all of this up?!”

 “We’re dealing with someone who can snipe us with all sorts of stuff!
-We must expect anything crazy at this point.”
+We can expect anything crazy at this point.”

 Kitezh inspected the trip wife.
 She was checking where it leads.
-As expected, the wire ends at the window, and trails along the column in the center.
+As expected, the wire ended at the window and trailed along the column in the center.
 The center column had a few lamps, but nothing out of the ordinary.

 “Is there anything inside the column?
 Does the wire just spiral around the center?
-We can see what it is using my powers,” said Kitezh.
+We can see where it goes using my powers,” said Kitezh.

 She pressed her hand against the column in the center.
 The column became transparent.